 - Click Save.

-If you need to further configure your store's tax rate or charge tax for multiple regions, postal codes, or states/provinces, you can add and configure additional tax rates by clicking on the Switch to Advanced Mode link.
+If you need to further configure your store's tax rate or charge tax for multiple regions, postal codes, or states/provinces, you can add and configure additional tax rates by clicking Add at the top of the page again.

 The following table explains the settings within the tax settings page: